-Eventually Michael and I got on post and got to the car.
+Eventually M and I got on post and got to the car.
 The food court was still open, so we picked up some Popeyes and headed back home.

 You'd think that after a night like that I would sleep like a baby until morning, right?
 WRONG!!
 Think Lex Luthor in Man of Steel for the proper inflection there.

 No, I woke up bright and early at 2:35.
 In the morning.
 Bright eyed and bushy-tailed and ready to start my day.
 Except for the fact that I'd gotten maybe four and a half hours of sleep.
 Okay, whatever, I can do this!

 I ended up catching up on blog reading and commenting, checking Facebook, looking at wax to buy, and in general just being on the internet because I'm obviously not on here enough.
 I also spent a lot of time messaging my Mom as she was up and telling her about my day.
 She informed me that Dad demands more soap, and we both had a laugh at how he probably doesn't realize exactly how much soap I made while over there.
 I think they'll be good for a while :)

 Seven rolled around and I decided to take a shower.
 M decided to be a lost puppy and follow me into the bathroom fully clothed, not to shower but just to be near me, so I had some fun splashing him and running at him head-on, naked and soaking wet.
 I complain about him being a kid but I can be just as mischievous and silly!
 LOL

 I was started to feel a bit cranky and tired at this point, so I set up to take a quick hour long nap before we went on post to check our mail box and pick up some stuff from the Commissary.
 Mom messaged me when I was riiiight at that point of almost-asleep but not quite, and it jarred me back awake and I couldn't lay back down.
 So, I messaged her and putted around a bit before M and I finally went in.